alexandrebarachant/kaggle-seizure-prediction-challenge-2016/README.md

 **Models** :

 1. Standard deviation and average spectral power were used in the XGB classifier and KNN classifier.
-2. All features were used in Logistic Regression with L1 penalty(Lasso).
+2. All features were used in Logistic Regression with L2 penalty(Ridge).
 3. All features were used in the second KNN classifier.

 **Remark**